XipingGong/mses/ex2/README.md

     Energy conservation (CUDA)

 > grep "DYNA>" msesgbmv.out
+>

-> This is 2ps NVE simulations, please increase the simulation time to 300 ps to see what happened.
-Suggestion: before running the system, please make sure you do a NVE test, because
+> This is 2ps NVE simulations, please increase the simulation time to 300 ps to see what it will happen.
+> Suggestion: before running the system, please make sure you do a NVE test, because
 > energy conservation can make sure the energy and forces calculations are consistent.

 # Reference